Maine Coon Lifespan:

 by: Steve in Dayton

-Thanks Tracy for your words.
-They mean more than you could know.
+Thank you, Tracy - your words mean more than you know.
 My wife says you must be a very good person.

-When it came time for the end of life decision, we wanted a clear answer.
+When the time came, we wanted a clear answer.
 And we got it.

 Judah